-For critical workloads (zero downtime) the use of transactional replication technologies can copy most of the data to Azure in the background and then keep the target data in-step with the source data until a switch-over can occur.
+For critical workloads (zero downtime), the use of transactional replication can copy most of the data to Azure in the background.
+Then keep the target data in-step with the source data until a switchover can occur.

 SQL Server Management Studio can be used to establish this copy process.
-For applications that can afford some downtime, the Azure Database Migration Service should be used to perform the initial assessment and migrate the data in a consistent and correct manner.
+For applications that can afford some downtime, the Azure Database Migration Service should be used to perform the initial assessment and migrate the data consistently and correctly.

 Finally, SQL Server Management Studio can be used to export the data and schema of a database in the form of a BACPAC file.

-For larger databases, the time taken to export and import the BACPAC can be considerable, so this method is best suited for low priority workloads with large maintenance windows available.
+For more extensive databases, the time taken to export and import the BACPAC can be considerable.
+So this method is best suited for low priority workloads with large maintenance windows available.